 Unlike the courts, where people take the assistance of lawyers, most information seekers navigate the process of filing RTI applications and following up on their own.
-Therefore, it is important that the process of filing an appeal/complaint to the commission be people-friendly.
-Procedural deficiencies like the absence of an index or page numbering must not be grounds for returning appeals/complaints under the RTI Rules.
+Therefore, it is important that the process of filing an appeal/complaint to the commission be people-friendly and procedural deficiencies like the absence of an index or page numbering not be made grounds for returning appeals/complaints under the RTI Rules.
 Commissions must facilitate and assist people in the process of registering their appeals/complaints, rather than summarily returning them.